davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-series.md

-I've blogged about the Request/Response Service Layer (which i'll just abbreviate to RRSL from now on) several times already, but i wanted to group everything there is to know about the RRSL together in a series of posts that should cover everything comprehensively, yet very in-depth.
+I've blogged about the Request/Response Service Layer (which I'll just abbreviate to RRSL from now on) several times already, but I wanted to group everything there is to know about the RRSL together in a series of posts that should cover everything comprehensively, yet very in-depth.

-I wrote a <a href="/blog/2009/07/why-i-dislike-classic-or-typical-wcf-usage/">post</a> a couple of months ago to discuss what i dislike about typical/classic WCF services and how the RRSL solves many of those issues.
-If you haven't read that post yet, be sure that you do because i'd rather not repeat the thoughts from that post (yet again ;)) and it'll definitely help you understand some of the choices and decisions that influenced the RRSL.
+I wrote a <a href="/blog/2009/07/why-i-dislike-classic-or-typical-wcf-usage/">post</a> a couple of months ago to discuss what I dislike about typical/classic WCF services and how the RRSL solves many of those issues.
+If you haven't read that post yet, be sure that you do because I'd rather not repeat the thoughts from that post (yet again ;)) and it'll definitely help you understand some of the choices and decisions that influenced the RRSL.

 These are the posts that this series consists of: